cncf/tag-security/partner-groups/adding-or-updating-groups.md

 ## Naming convention

-1. Groups names in alphabetical order by type
+1. Group names in alphabetical order by type
 2. When the name is not self-explanatory, it is recommended to add a short blurb about the group
-3. Use [title case](https://titlecaseconverter.com/) for the group name
+3. Use [Title Case](https://titlecaseconverter.com/) for the group name